ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 - **Name** – Enter a name for the page block.
 - **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
 - **Product (optional)** - Add or select base product.
 - **Recommendations limit** - Set the number of recommendations to be displayed.
 Default = 4.

 Toggle the **Show only available items** option on to display only products that are currently in stock.

+### The Personal Shopping Assistant (additional sales) block

+Encourages users to purchase additional products.
+It offers complementary cross-selling at every stage of the customer journey, increasing the overall value of the sale.

+This block uses the [GetUserCrossSellingItemsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetUserCrossSellingItemsWeb) Raptor recommendation strategy.

+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

+Toggle the **Show only available items** option on to display only products that are currently in stock.

+### The Personal Shopping Assistant (conversion) block

+Guides users to the right product using similar product recommendations.
+This module suggests items based on user actions, helping them explore the product assortment and discover alternatives.
+It improves product fit and engagement.

+This block uses the [GetUserLookAlikeItemsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetUserLookAlikeItemsWeb) Raptor recommendation strategy.

+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

+Toggle the **Show only available items** option on to display only products that are currently in stock.